 Check your streaming device or game console

 Most dedicated streaming devices that are built for HDR don’t need to be configured to send the correct HDR signal to your TV.
-However, game consoles like the Xbox One or PlayStation 4 may need to be set up for HDR display.
+However, game consoles like the Xbox Series X or PlayStation 5 may need to be set up for HDR display.

 On the Xbox One S or X: